oracle/graal/truffle/docs/bytecode_dsl/ShortCircuitOperations.md

 ### Basic example

-By default, the operands to a short-circuit operation must be `boolean`; otherwise, the interpreter will throw a `ClassCastException` or `NullPointerException` during execution.
+By default, the operands to a short-circuit operation must be `boolean` so that they can be compared with `false`/`true`.
 Below we define a simple short-circuit `BoolOr` operation by annotating the root class with `@ShortCircuitOperation`:
 ```java
 @GenerateBytecode(...)